 An "access parent" has additional rights, such as the right to access medical and educational records.

 Unless there is no "child of the marriage" (a legal term which applies if the parents are divorced) and no "child" (a legally defined term which applies if the parents are not divorced), there will be issues of child support to be settled.
 Generally, the Courts will use the Federal Child Support Guideline tables in determining who pays how much child support to whom.
-Technically, if there has been no divorce, the applicable Guidelines are the Ontario Child Support Guidelines, but those are identical to the Federal Child Support Guidelines in substance and result.
+If there has been no divorce, the applicable Guidelines are the Ontario Child Support Guidelines, and the court will use those, but they are identical to the Federal Child Support Guidelines in substance and result.

 The Ontario Ministry of the Attorney General has a web page which explains how the Federal Child Support Guidelines work in this Province.